 Just because an ERP project plan has been created doesn’t mean it will be effective.
 Many an ERP implementation has run aground because of insufficient planning.
 The person responsible for the planning was ill equipped to handle that responsibility.
 Bad planning often involves overly-optimistic timelines as well as a lack of business process reengineering and organizational change management.

 When preparing for an ERP implementation, your organization should incorporate high-level strategic planning as well as meticulous planning at the detailed level.
 All phases of planning should consider every impacted department and every employee group.
 In addition, you should develop a contingency plan in anticipation of potential problems.

 Mistake #4: Inadequate resources

 Assigning critical staff to your ERP project without careful planning can be a recipe for disaster.
 Positions can be difficult to adequately backfill, meaning resources may only have part-time involvement in the project.
 The result is a lack of focus and commitment leading to inadequate data migration and an inability to maintain deadlines.

 Proper allocation of resources is vital, and your organization must understand the internal commitment necessary to ensure success.
 Building a strong project team will reduce your chance of ERP failure.

 Mistake #5: Over-customization

 The growing reliance on extensive ERP systems and the rising number of third-party modules has led to increased software customization.
 Customization can create extremely complex systems and extend your project scope.
-This is not to say all customization should be avoided, but it’s not realistic to view an ERP system as a solution that meets all needs in every situation.
+This is not to say all customization should be avoided, but we recommend minimizing it.

 Your organization must build strong project governance to ensure customization does not get out of control.
 Relying on capable project managers will help control scope creep and reduce the chance of cost overruns.